Welcome to the Reception page!

 An Overview of the Topic

-We shall be engaging in a wide range of learning experiences which will help us to further develop our understanding of the world around us.
+We shall be engaging in a wide range of learning experiences which will help us to further develop our understanding of ourselves and help us to settle in to full tme education.
 Activities will encourage us to become independent, motivated learners.
+A large part of our learning will be centred around the stability of routine and an ethos of careful exploration.

 Please find below the key elements of our learning.